Eelsie/Business-Analytics/Consumer Behavior Analysis/README.md

 * Consumer retention : loyalty and other behavioural intentions such as the willingness to provide positive referrals, become brand advocates or engage in customer citizenship activities
 * Market segmentation: especially behavioural segmentation such as developing loyalty segments.

+**Market Segmentation**

+Market segmentation is the activity of dividing